syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 ## Load more manually

 By default, upon reaching the top of the chat list, a load more button will be displayed if `SfChat.LoadMoreBehavior` is set as `LoadMoreOption.Manual`.
 Clicking on this button triggers the `SfChat.LoadMoreCommand`.
 In the command's action, set the `IsLazyLoading` as `true` to show the busy indicator and hide the load more button.
-Once the messages are loaded, set the `IsLazyLoading` back to `false ' to hide the busy indicator.
+Once the messages are loaded, set the `IsLazyLoading` back to `false` to hide the busy indicator.

 {% tabs %}
-{% highlight xaml  hl_lines="14" %}
+{% highlight xaml tabtitle="MainPage.xaml" hl_lines="14" %}
 <?xml version="1.0" encoding="utf-8" ?>
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"